adamjast/rewardful/README.md

 An online review platform that allows businesses to reward or resolve customer reviews before they're posted live.

 ### Proposed
+- **NEW 10/30/16: An online communication platform that allows businesses to engage with customer reviews before they're posted live.**
-- **NEW: An online review platform that allows businesses to engage with customer reviews before they're posted live.**
+- An online review platform that allows businesses to engage with customer reviews before they're posted live.
 - Reviews directly to the local business.
 - A software platform that allows local business reviews to reach the owner first
  * Shun: this is more of a feature, not global definition